YMCA OF HANNIBAL EMPLOYMENT OPPORTUNITIES

 • Maintain your guard certifications by attending recertification (see recertification contract).

-• Maintenance of pool facilities including cleaning pool area and adjustment of lane lines.
+• Maintenance of pool facilities, including cleaning the pool area and adjustment of lane lines.

 • Smile, have fun, and enjoy your job!